-Dozens killed in Israeli air attack on Gaza refugee camp: medical official
+Dozens killed in Israeli air attack on Jabalia refugee camp: Gaza official

 The health ministry in Gaza said more than 50 people were killed and scores of others wounded in the Israeli bombardment.

-“More than 50 martyrs and around 150 wounded and dozens under the rubble, in a heinous Israeli massacre that targeted a large area of homes in Jabalia camp in the northern (Gaza) Strip,” a health ministry statement said.
+“More than 50 martyrs and around 150 wounded and dozens under the rubble, in a heinous Israeli massacre that targeted a large area of homes in Jabalia camp in the northern [Gaza] Strip,” a health ministry statement said.

+An Isaeli military official confirmed an attack on the Jabalia refugee camp.

+“There was a very senior Hamas commander in that area,” Israeli army spokesperson Richard Hecht told CNN.
+“We’re looking into it and we’ll be coming out with more data as we learn what happened there.”